SteelCompendium/data-md-dse/Bestiary/Monsters/Griffons/Statblocks/Griffon.md

           object hits the ground to turn the area into an impact crater, and takes falling damage that can't be reduced in any way.
       - roll: Power Roll + 2
-        t1: 4 damage
+        tier1: 4 damage
-        t2: 6 damage; A < 1 push 3
+        tier2: 6 damage; A < 1 push 3
-        t3: 9 damage; A < 2 push 4; prone
+        tier3: 9 damage; A < 2 push 4; prone
+  - type: feature
+    feature_type: ability
-  - name: Wing Buffet
+    name: Wing Buffet
     icon: 🔳
     cost: 3 Malice
     keywords:
       - Area
-    type: Maneuver
+    usage: Maneuver
     distance: 4 x 2 line within 1
     target: Each creature or object in the area
     effects:
       - name: Special
         effect: A target object must be size 2 or smaller.
       - roll: Power Roll + 2
-        t1: Push 3; A < 0 the forced movement is vertical
+        tier1: Push 3; A < 0 the forced movement is vertical
-        t2: Push 4; A < 1 the forced movement is vertical
+        tier2: Push 4; A < 1 the forced movement is vertical
-        t3: Push 5; A < 2 the forced movement is vertical
+        tier3: Push 5; A < 2 the forced movement is vertical
+  - type: feature
+    feature_type: ability
-  - name: Zephyr Feint
+    name: Zephyr Feint
     icon: ❗️
     cost: 1 Malice
     keywords:
       - "-"
-    type: Triggered action
+    usage: Triggered action
     distance: Self
     target: Self
     trigger: The griffon takes damage
     effects:
+      - name: Effect
-      - effect: The griffon halves the damage, ignores any nondamaging effects associated with it, and shifts up to 2 squares
+        effect: The griffon halves the damage, ignores any nondamaging effects associated with it, and shifts up to 2 squares
+  - type: feature
+    feature_type: trait
+    name: Beast of Prey
+    icon: ⭐️
+    effects:
+      - effect: While grabbed by the griffon, a creature has a double bane on the Escape Grab maneuver.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Steady
+    icon: ⭐️
+    effects:
+      - effect: Any power roll that could knock the griffon or their rider prone takes a bane.
 ~~~